IgLocoXD/Windows-Optimization-Guide/README.md

 ---
 ⚠ ***MORE RECENT MORE SLOWER***

 Personally I think it is a bad idea to download the latest version of the system because in Windows 10 the newer the version the heavier the ISO is, the longer it takes to install, SO MUCH SLOWER IN GENERAL.
 Unless you want to make sure you use a newer and therefore more secure version.
-Otherwise, and you really want maximum performance, I would recommend version 1903.
+Otherwise, and you really want maximum performance, **I would recommend version 1903**.

 Although well, I assume that if you see this repository is because you want a lightweight Windows and because probably your PC is not so powerful for the latest versions.